 Assigned Security Responsibility (Required)

-- Designate a security official responsible for developing and implementing HIPAA security policies
+- Designate a security official responsible for developing and implementing HIPAA security policies — this has to be a named person, not a team or a title

 Workforce Security